 20/20 HINDSIGHT – CONDITIONS I SHOULD NOT HAVE IGNORED

 Looking back now, there are several signals that I should not have ignored as a dividend stock investor.
 In hindsight, I wish I would have exited my GE stock position years ago.
-Here’s why:
+Here’s a few investing principles I learned:

 - As a conglomerate, GE is an investor in different businesses.
 They have continually chased investment in hot areas during peak times then suffer the down cycle.
 For example, they invested heavily in financial services before the financial crisis and then divested in recent years.
 Then they invested heavily in the oil business only to endure a prolonged slump in oil prices and energy markets.
 Oil no longer appears to be a core area of focus (seems like a buy high, sell low strategy).